Mc-Zen/zero/README.md

   </picture>
 </p>

-The numbers are not only aligned at the decimal point but also at the uncertainty and exponent part.
+Zero not only aligns numbers at the decimal point but also at the uncertainty and exponent part.
 Moreover, by passing a `dictionary` instead of `auto`, a set of `num()` arguments to apply to all numbers in a column can be specified.

 ```typ
 #ztable(